Startups versus Corporates – Don´t mix them in a wrong way

 - High Fidelity Minimum Viable Product (Beta)

-The Sales Planning for Software Companies is a modular approach, designed to keep the resources required to an absolute minimum.
+The Sales Planning use the same principles but emphasizes preliminary work before you hit the market.
+In a nutshell: If it´s worth to conduct a diligent preparation, then we do it.
+If it´s notworth it, that it probably won´t work in a corporate culture.
+This process is a modular approach, designed to keep the resources required to an absolute minimum.
 It includes Use Cases, Personas, Value Assessments and ROI Calculators.

 - Value Proposition – Your starting point of the process.
 How do you ensure that provide more customer value than the alternatives available to your customers

 - Distribution Strategy – A thorough analysis of the sales and marketing channels and processes for your type of product or solution and provides a foundation for making implementable and realistic decisions concerning distribution

 - Organization Assessment – This will enable you to make the required adjustments (development or changes) to your staff and your organizational structures.

 - Technology Assessment – This will enable you to handle and manage the product and technology-related requirements arising from a sales channel.

 - Market Outlook & Forecast – Trends which sooner or later will affect all relevant markets